-The first Preliminary Economic Assessment for the Amarillo Grande Project was announced on February 27, 2019.
-The PEA demonstrates robust economics for a surficial mining operation of the Ivana deposit, with 13 years of uranium and vanadium production.
+The results of the first Preliminary Economic Assessment for the Amarillo Grande Project were announced on February 27, 2019.
+The PEA provides an initial view of the potential viability of the resources for a surficial mining operation of the Ivana deposit, with 13 years of uranium and vanadium production.
+Recovery of uranium and vanadium is through a simple two-stage process of concentration/beneficiation followed by alkaline leaching using low environmental impact technology and reagents.